soumyadip1997/qepsilon/README.md

 --test-set - Test set location

---gdtts - Location with the common prefix of GDTTS files
+--gdtts - Location with the common prefix of GDTTS/LDDT files

 --atom-one-hot - Location with the common prefix for the one hot encodings of atom files